-This live blog will be updated with recent developments.
-For more coverage of the local response to the novel coronavirus pandemic, check this round-up of previous coverage.
+This live blog will be updated with many recent developments.
+For more coverage of the local response to the novel coronavirus pandemic, and for full write-ups of each day's news, check this round-up of previous coverage.

 Charlottesville and Albemarle County announced ongoing changes to local government operations and extended some closures of city offices into April.

 Charlottesville city officials said they would consider closing some city parks entirely if the public continues to congregate above safe public health recommendations.

 In a mid-day update, the Thomas Jefferson Health District said that as of noon, there now are 36 confirmed COVID-19 cases & 4 clinically diagnosed cases:

 Outside: 1 clinically diagnosed (contact to a TJHD case)

 The Charlottesville Office of Elections and Voter Registration is now closed to the public.